-Eseutil /P Best Practice
+Eseutil /P Best Practices

-Use Eseutil /P when you cannot restore a database from backup or when you cannot fully roll transaction logs forward.
+Use Eseutil /P when you cannot restore a database from backup, or when you cannot fully roll transaction logs forward.

-Microsoft recommends that you follow these best practices when repairing a database:
+We recommend that you follow these best practices when repairing a database:

 Do not allow a repaired database to remain in production for an extended period of time.